-8. Table 2-25 shows the web page items on the Firmware page.
+8. Table 2-27 shows the web page items on the Firmware page.

-Table 2-25.
+Table 2-27.
 Firmware Parameters

-Web Page Item Description Current Firmware Version Shows the current firmware version.
-Browse Use the Browse button to navigate to the location of the Intercom firmware file that you want to upload.
-Upload Click on the Upload button to automatically upload the selected firmware and reboot the system.
+Web Page Item Description Shows the current firmware version.
+Current Firmware Version Browse Use the Browse button to navigate to the location of the Intercom firmware file that you want to upload.
+Upload Click on the Upload button to automatically upload the sel firmware and reboot the system.